Avaiga/taipy-doc/docs/manuals/gui/viselements/index.md

     If you set a property that a visual element does not recognize, it is ignored without any warning.

-!!! important "Indentation and block elements: element tag identifiers"
+!!! note "Indentation and block elements: element tag identifiers"
     Markdown depends heavily on text indentation to decide whether or not a new paragraph or section should be created.<br/>
     When dealing with block elements to create sections on your page, you might be